krishnab0841/AI_Proctor_Extension/README.md

 - **Interviewer-Focused:** The extension and widget run on the interviewer's machine, analyzing the candidate's video stream.
 - **Live Cheating Detection:** Uses a pipeline of AI models to detect suspicious activities in real-time.
 - **Face & Gaze Tracking (MediaPipe):** Detects if the candidate is looking away from the screen for an extended period.
+- **Enhanced Eye Gaze Detection:** Advanced iris tracking for more precise gaze direction analysis.
-- **Suspicious Object Detection (YOLOv5):** Identifies prohibited items like phones, books, or another person in the candidate's video frame.
+- **Suspicious Object Detection (YOLOv5):** Identifies prohibited items like phones, books, or another person in the candidate's video frame with confidence scoring.
+- **Multiple Face Detection:** Alerts when more than one person appears in the frame.
+- **Behavioral Pattern Analysis:** Tracks and analyzes behavioral patterns over time to calculate suspicion scores (0-100).
 - **Contextual Analysis (Microsoft GIT):** A lightweight, open-source model provides simple text descriptions of high-risk events (e.g., "a person looking at a cell phone").
 - **On-Screen Alerts:** All alerts are displayed directly in the interviewer's meeting widget, color-coded by severity.
+- **Suspicion Score System:** Real-time scoring based on behavioral patterns, alerting when threshold is exceeded.
 - **Fully Local & Open-Source:** The entire AI backend runs locally on your machine, requiring no external API keys or incurring any costs.

 ## System Architecture